Thai activists urge release of man detained over Facebook post

 A junta spokesman declined to comment on the arrest of Thanet, who is being held at Bangkok's 11th Army Circle military base.

-Thanet was among a group of activists who tried to visit the park, which is at the centre of a corruption scandal that threatens to embroil the military government.
+Thanet was among a group of activists who tried to visit the park, at the centre of a corruption scandal that threatens to embroil the military government.

 Soldiers and police intercepted them at a train station, and detained some for several hours before their release.